 and shortness of breath -- and most recover at home.

 Gila County Public Health Department reports local statisics daily -- like and follow on Facebook

-• CDC recommends wearing cloth face coverings in public settings where other social distancing
+• Federal, State and County public health departments recommend wearing cloth face coverings in all public settings where other social distancing

 measures are difficult to maintain -- such as grocery stores and pharmacies

 • Avoid close contact with people who are sick

 • Wash your hands often with soap and water for at least 20 seconds